Zjyslav/ZjyslavLearns/docs/_posts/2024-04-02-memory-mapped-file.md

 - Persisted memory-mapped files
 - Non-persisted memory-mapped files

-**Persosted MMFs** are basically what I imagined it would look like - you open a file, work with it in memory and close it when you're done, changes are saved to file.
+**Persisted MMFs** are basically what I imagined it would look like - you open a file, work with it in memory and close it when you're done, changes are saved to file.

 I was actually more interested in **Non-persisted MMFs**.
 They work the same, but there is actually no file, just some space in memory.